-4. The following Admissions Regulation should be applied in conjunction with the University's Regulations for Admission to Degree Programmes, the University's Admissions Policy, and paragraphs 13 to 19 of the University's Code of Practice for Research Degree Candidature and Supervision:
+4. The following Admissions Regulation should be applied in conjunction with the University's Regulations for Admission to Degree Programmes, the University's Admissions Policy, and the University's Code of Practice for Research Degree Candidature and Supervision (paragraphs 10 to 23 (Selection and Admission of Research Students)):

-[&]quot;"University of Southampton" includes any institution accredited by the University of Southampton to supervise the degrees of Master of Philosophy and Doctor of Philosophy as awarded by the University of Southampton.
+&lt;sup>1 "University of Southampton" includes any institution accredited by the University of Southampton to supervise the degrees of Master of Philosophy and Doctor of Philosophy as awarded by the University of Southampton.
 In any instance where a student is in candidature at an accredited institution, the University of Southampton External Research Degrees Committee (ERDC) will undertake the role of "Faculty Education Committee", "Faculty Graduate School Committee", and "Faculty" as defined within these Regulations.

-2 The principal role of ERDC, which operates as a committee of Senate, is to make decisions on the admission, candidature, progress and examination of all students for research degrees in the Accredited Institution, within the academic areas approved for this purpose by the University of Southampton.
+&lt;sup>2 The principal role of ERDC, which operates as a committee of Senate, is to make decisions on the admission, candidature, progress and examination of all students for research degrees in the Accredited Institution, within the academic areas approved for this purpose by the University of Southampton.
 ERDC may recommend the award of degrees to Senate.